Jane is here to make your switch a stress-free one 💙

 - Repeat the above steps for the Patient report

-The Patient report contains Active/Inactive status information, which we use to import your patients with the correct status.
+→ The Patient report contains Active/Inactive status information, which we use to import your patients with the correct status.

-Manually Exporting Treatment Notes & Documents
+Exporting Treatment Notes & Documents Manually from PTEverywhere

 To download the full record of a patient’s treatment notes to PDF: